 - Over 450 works by Salvador Dalí, one of the most talented, imaginative - and eccentric - artists of the modern era

-- Featuring drawings, illustrated books, sculptures and objects, as well as reports, texts, and films provide insights into the artistic practice and inspirations of Dalí himself
+- Featuring graphic art works, illustrated books, sculptures and objects, as well as reports, texts, and films provide insights into the artistic practice and inspirations of Dalí himself

 - So-called Dalí Scouts are on hand every day to offer visitors almost hourly guided tours of the exhibition